 With ‘Dynamite,’ BTS becomes 1st S. Korean artist to top Billboard Hot 100

-BTS was projected to become the first South Korean artist to land at No. 1 on Billboard’s main singles chart in the United States, a day after picking up four awards at the MTV Music Video Awards (VMAs).
+BTS became the first South Korean artist to land at No. 1 on Billboard’s main singles chart in the United States on Monday.

 “BTS achieves its first No. 1 on the Billboard Hot 100 songs chart, as ‘Dynamite’ debuts at the summit,” Billboard reported Monday, one day before its chart will be refreshed.